esha21101/Kanban-Board/README.md

 This is a dynamic Kanban board app built with React JS, designed to make task management a breeze!
 It integrates seamlessly with the [API](https://api.quicksell.co/v1/internal/frontend-assignment) from Quicksell, letting users fully customize their board view.
 You can effortlessly group tasks by status, user, or priority, and sort them by priority or title for a more streamlined experience.
 Plus, your personalized board layout stays intact, even after a page refresh.
 Say goodbye to resetting your view—this app has got you covered!

+## Demo

+You can see a live demo of the Kanban board application [here](https://main.d2nq9mz8ggbsl4.amplifyapp.com).

 # Getting Started with Create React App

 To run the Kanban board application locally, follow these steps: